mhagstrand/slate/source/includes/_themes_syntax.md

 ### <span class="jumptarget"> Panel References </span>

-Panels are the different blocks used by Bigcommerce to build a page.
+Panels are the different blocks used by BigCommerce to build a page.
 Panels are referenced both inside layout files and inside other panel files.

 Panels are referenced in templates as follows, where [panel_name] is the name of a file in the Theme’s Panels directory: